b-steve/ascr/README.md

 ## Installation

+ISEC WORKSHOP ATTENDEES PLEASE NOTE:

+There is currently an issue with R-forge which is preventing users from installing admbsecr using the instructions below.
+Alternative installation instructions will be available shortly.

 To install:

 * Package dependencies will not install automatically as admbsecr is not on CRAN.
 To install these, run: